CiscoDevNet/webex-contact-center-crm-integrations/MS Dynamics/README.md

 Welcome to the Webex Contact Center CRM Integrations Github repository!

-This folder contains the latest Desktop Layout for the MSDynamics integrated Agent Desktop inside of the CRM console.
+This folder contains the latest Desktop Layout for MSDynamics integrated Agent Desktop inside of the CRM console.

 ## Desktop Layout Properties